Philopappos Hill panoramic views overlooking Athens and the Acropolis

 Best Views of the Acropolis from Philopappos

-For a deeper explanation, read our guide on the difference between the Parthenon and Acropolis, which includes all the best viewpoints across Athens.
+For the full breakdown of viewpoints, our guide on the difference between the Parthenon and Acropolis covers every angle across Athens.

 How to Get to Philopappos Hill